Mernda Park Primary School

 Home Learning

 Carome Learning Community students are expected to read 15-30 minutes most evenings.
 Students need to record the title of their book and the page numbers they have read in their diary.
 We ask that diaries come back to school every day, signed by a parent or guardian.
-Teachers encourage students to consistently bring their diaries to school by awarding Dojo points.
+Teachers encourage students to bring their diaries to school daily by awarding Dojo points.
+Diaries also contain usernames and passwords for many online programs that Mernda Park PS uses, it is essential they have daily access to these both at school and at home.

-All students are encouraged to access Reading Eggs, Essential Assessment and Soundwaves at home, to support learning that is happening at school.
+All students are encouraged to access Reading Eggs and Soundwaves at home, to support learning that is happening at school.

 Picture